DKeen0123/Tic-Tac-Toe/README.md

 * A player wins if they claim all the fields in a row, column or diagonal
 * A game is over if a player wins
 * A game is over when all fields are taken

+in order to make the turn switch, a piece of state called `playerOneTurn` is originally set to true, and switches to false when the player interacts with the board.

+In order to visually see the effect of player interaction, I decided to hold 9 elements (representing the 9 squares on the tic-tac-toe board) in a piece of state in an array.
+This array was mapped over in Arena and rendered on the screen.
+Because the array is held in state, whenever the array was updated, the component was re-rendered.
+Knowing this, I would simply replace the clicked area with a nought or cross on a player interaction and it would instantly re-render the component and update the UI.

+### Struggles

+My main struggle was how and where to hold the business logic - that being the game over logic.
+Holding it all in the wrapper component was making the component way to large, so I decided to extract the functions into separate files and import them in when needed.